anakic/querystorm-docs/SQL/formatting.md

 	type = 'Double'
 ```

 Here we're formatting all cells that contain a number in one of two colors, depending on their value.
-Since the selection might contains strings and dates, we can use the where clause to filter them out to not modify their formatting.
+Since the selection might contain strings and dates, we can use the `where` clause to filter them out, so that we don't inadvertently modify their formatting.

 ![Formatting cells example](https://i.imgur.com/xWT1Pgr.png)